core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - If the signature verification fails, the server SHALL stop processing the request, SHALL NOT update the Replay Window, and MAY respond with a 4.00 (Bad Request) response.
 The server MAY set an Outer Max-Age option with value zero.
 The diagnostic payload MAY contain a string, which, if present, MUST be "Decryption failed" as if the decryption had failed.

-   - When decrypting the COSE object using the Recipient Key, the Signature Encryption Algorithm from the Common Context MUST be used.
+   - When decrypting the COSE object using the Recipient Key, the Group Encryption Algorithm from the Common Context MUST be used.

 * Additionally, if the used Recipient Context was created upon receiving this group request and the message is not verified successfully, the server MAY delete that Recipient Context.
 Such a configuration, which is specified by the application, mitigates attacks that aim at overloading the server's storage.